waldur/waldur-docs/docs/admin-guide/mastermind-configuration/notifications.md

 ### proposal.proposal_cancelled

-Notifies the proposal creator that their proposal has been cancelled (e.g., because the round ended).
+A notification to proposal creator about the proposal cancellation.

 #### Templates